DNA Structure Generation Tutorial¶

 dna.describe()

-Random sequence: GCACCCGCCA Start rescaling spline based on requested number of base pairs.
+Random sequence: ACTAGCTTAA Start rescaling spline based on requested number of base pairs.
 This requires recomputation of the control points to match the desired number of base pairs.
-Spline scaled to match the target number of base pairs: 10 DNA structure with 10 base pairs Sequence: GCACCCGCCA Trajectory not loaded Frames: (10, 1, 4, 3)
+Spline scaled to match the target number of base pairs: 10 DNA structure with 10 base pairs Sequence: ACTAGCTTAA Trajectory not loaded Frames: (10, 1, 4, 3)

 Creating Circular DNA Structures¶